AkinduH/AkinduH/README.md

 ###

-<p align="left">📚 I'm currently learning Computer Science and Enginnering at University of Moratuwa <br>- ⚡ Passionate about Data Science and programming</p>
+<p align="left">-📚 I'm currently learning Computer Science and Enginnering at University of Moratuwa <br>- ⚡ Passionate about Data Science and programming</p>

 ###
 ###